 Portman Hotel, 97 Ashley Road, Boscombe, Bournemouth

-The home of a short lived folk club and rock gigs in the green room tagged on the left of the pub, which was also a well used rehearsal space.
+The home of a folk club and rock gigs in the green room tagged on the left of the pub.
+It was also a well used band rehearsal space.
 The pub was converted into flats in 2019.

 Potters Arms, 1927 Blandford Road, Poole

 A popular stop off on the local circuit for pop, rock and jazz bands.
 The pub closed in 2015 and was demolished to make way for an apartment block.

 Quarterdeck Bar, The Promenade, East Beach, Undercliff Drive, Bournemouth

 The Quaterdeck was owned by the Bournemouth Corporation Beach Catering Service and served up warm lager, watered down beer and entertainment in the summer months for sunburnt holidaymakers.
 Local groups had to pass an audition to gain a residency lasting from the Easter weekend through to the beginning of September when the kids went back to school.
 It is now a Harry Ramsden’s fish and chip restaurant.

 The Regency Club, 1 High Street, Christchurch